-- We are asking for two versions of the description for each workshop: One is for putting on the website, the other for the program book.
-We also have a long and short version for the name of the workshop on the website and the program booklet.You can take as much room as you need to describe your workshop on the website, but the program booklet only has so much space (70 words).
-We’re asking you to give us the short form of the description, and a really short (30 characters) title of the workshop so we can fit it in the program schedule chart.
-And that’s 15 characters one above the other- if we need hyphens, we’d prefer you tell us where.
+- Eventually we want two versions of the description of each workshop: One, for the website, the other for the program book.
+The program book one must be brief (70 words), but for the website we hope you’d describe the experience in as much detail as you’d like, so people will know how great it is.
+(We also need a short version for the name of the workshop -30 characters-for the chart in the program booklet: 15 characters one above the other- if we need hyphens, we’d prefer you tell us where.)
 Also tell us what version of your name will fit in 15 characters.
-We also want a short version (60 words) of your bio for the program book.
+We also want a short (60 words) version of your bio for the program book.

 - The description of your workshop for the website should include what kind of workshop it is, as well as what it’s about.
 Is it a class, a demonstration with exercises, a guided meditation, ritual, performance, discussion, or something else.
 Is it for beginners or more experienced people?

 - Include prerequisites if there are any.
 Since we are having intermediate and advanced classes, you can say what people will need to know to understand your workshop if it’s not an introductory level.